Current PPB Members

 - 2 Early Career Interns (includes current graduate students, postdoctoral associates, and junior professionals) for a two-year term, non-voting (with a one-year overlap between incoming and outgoing) with interest in public policy.

-APS Council appoints the chair, by recommendation of the Board and the society at-large.
-The chair is appointed for a two-year term and may serve two terms consecutively.
-If necessary a secretary may be appointed.
+APS Council appoints the Chair, by recommendation of PPB and the society at-large.
+The Chair is appointed for a two-year term and may serve two terms consecutively.

-PPB members will be formally appointed by a majority vote of the board and will serve a three-year term (voting) but may not serve more than two consecutive terms.
+Board members will be formally appointed by a majority vote of the Board and will serve a three-year term (voting member) but may not serve more than two consecutive terms.

 General Responsibilities